jana388/Goal-Manager/README.md

 > Interger is a number used in Unity that can only be changed in the script
 > We will keep it private so it is a fixed number, and no other code can alter its state

-Now we need to provide a communication between the Goal and the Game Controller
+Now we need to provide a communication between the Game Controller and Goal Controller *(which I will mention later on)*

 ![Capture6](https://github.com/user-attachments/assets/8ca7265e-c3b5-42bb-8ce5-d15ad9e2b78d)